-In order to apply fsQCA, we need to transform the raw data for every independent variable into a range between 0 (minimum) and 1 (maximum), thereby allowing membership of a set to be partial (fuzzy; Ragin, 2008).
-We rank order all our variables and standardize them between zero and one utilizing the algorithm recommended by Longest and Vaisey (2008) in the context of fsQCA.
+In order to apply fsQCA, we need to transform the raw data for every independent variable into a range between zero (minimum) and one (maximum), thereby allowing membership of a set to be partial (fuzzy) (Ragin, 2009).
+We rank order all our variables and standardize them between zero and one utilising the algorithm recommended by Longest and Vaisey (2008) in the context of fsQCA.
 That is, we use the following formula for this transformation: